sage-code/.github/profile/README.md

 ## Sponsors ❤️

-We grant higer priority to issues created by sponsors.
-You can sponsor any project that have spoinsorsheep button active.
-If you become a sponsor we list your name in our sponsor list in order of contribution.
-Below we list our current sponsors.
-Thank you for your generosity 🤗
+You can sponsor one or more projects that you wish to improve.
+If you become a sponsor we list your name below.
+We grant higer priority to issues created by you.
+On Discord, you receive a special role and you get access to exclusive channels.
+Sponsors can participate in planing meetings for stearing the research & developement activity.

 * [@sage-code/mlmoise](https://github.com/mlmoise)